 - From Split to Klis: Take a local bus line 34 or line 22 to the Fortress of Klis.
 Line 34 departs from Sukoisanska bus station and line 22 departs from HNK bus stop (National Theatre).
 The price of a one way ticket is 13 kn (5 kn for children from 6-10).

-Very much similar to Dubrovnik and Split, Trogir’s Old Town was yet another perfect filming location for the Game of Thrones.
-In the series, Trogir doubled as the trading harbour of Qarth where the warlocks of Qarth had imprisoned Khaleesi’s dragons in the season 2.
+Similar to Dubrovnik and Split, Trogir’s Old Town was yet another perfect filming location for the Game of Thrones.
+To be precise, Trogir doubled as the trading harbour of Qarth where the warlocks of Qarth had imprisoned Khaleesi’s dragons in the season 2.
 Also don’t miss to visit beautiful St. Dominic’s monastery which also served as a filming location for some of the scenes.

 How to reach Trogir: